alialtuve/todo-app/README.md

 * [API](#api)

 ## Introduction
 ### This app was build using Node.js with Typescript on backend side, React on frontend side and Mongo for database.
 You can use it to register tasks and change status.
-The statuses are : Created, On Process and Completed.
+The statuses are : Active, Canceled,  On Process, Stand by and Completed.

 ## Stack and tools
 **Repo Name:**  todo-app